aajanki/workflowscript/syntax.md

 | !=           | not equal to                                 |
 | <, >, <=, >= | inequality comparisons                       |
 | and, or, not | logical operators                            |

+The [precendence order of operators](https://cloud.google.com/workflows/docs/reference/syntax/datatypes#order-operations) is the same as in GCP Workflows.

 See [expression in GCP Workflows](https://cloud.google.com/workflows/docs/reference/syntax/expressions) for more information.